-Interest rates, as the cost of capital for sovereign and corporate entities, are inherently cyclical and therefore driven by macro-economic factors.

-Assessment of value and investment views are thus anchored within a macro-economic context.
+Interest rates, as the cost of capital for sovereign and corporate entities, are inherently cyclical and therefore driven by macro-economic phases.
+As such, any assessment of value and risk is firmly anchored within a macro-economic context.

-Long-term macro-economic objectives centre on employment and wealth creation, influenced by monetary and fiscal policies in a bid to balance growth and inflation.
+Long-term economic objectives centre on employment and wealth creation, which are influenced by monetary and fiscal policies in a bid to balance growth and inflation.

 In-house relative value models are used to screen for opportunities to best implement allocation strategies within each asset class.